 An enlargement using a negative scale factor will cause the enlargement to appear on the other side of the centre of enlargement; and will be inverted (upside down).
 The shape will also change size depending on the value of the enlargement.

 In the above example, shape A has been mapped onto shape B with a scale factor of -1.
-Note that the ray lines pass through centre of enlargement to invert the shape.
+Note that the ray lines pass through centre of enlargement which inverts the shape.

 Plot the position of the centre of enlargement (5, 5).